-The cryocoolers will also be operated at variable speed to be able to adjust their cooling power to match their thermal load, prolong the service intervals, or speed up the cooldown time.
-The target temperature on the second stage is 20K for optimum performance of the low noise amplifiers.
+The cryocoolers will also be operated at variable speeds to adjust their cooling power to match their thermal load, prolong the service intervals, or speed up the cooldown time.
+The target temperature on the second stage is 20K for the optimum performance of the low noise amplifiers.
 The drive electronics will control the speed of the cryocooler to maintain this temperature.
+The fast temperature variations that the speed of the cold head cannot regulate will be suppressed by an active control loop.